 HOW TO SAVE MONEY ON UTILITIES

 Of course, if you want to negotiate on your own, that is always an option.
-However, there are more things you can do to lower your monthly expenses on these must-have items!
+However, there are more things you can do to save money on your monthly bills.
 We’ve rounded up more than 25 simple ideas you can try – most of which cost absolutely NOTHING for you to do!

 HEATING & COOLING